Poeschl/Hassio-Addons/syncthing/README.md

 [![Install on my Home Assistant][install-badge]][install-url] [![Donate][donation-badge]][donation-url]

-# Folders available
+## Available directories

-When using this addon to permanently hold your data, put the synced folder inside `/data`.
-Otherwise it will be deleted on container restart.
-Note that this folder and its contents will be included in each backup of the addon.
+When using this add-on to permanently hold your data, put the synced folders inside one of the following directories:

-Also the `/share`, `/confg`, `/backup`, `/addons` and `/ssl` folders are mapped inside.
-You can use them as persistant storage.
-Some of those are not included in backups of the hassio configuration by default.

-Syncing those folders can also be used to backup the Home Assistant backups, for example. 😉
+- `/data`
+- `/media`
+- `/share`
+- `/config`
+- `/ssl`
+- `/addons`

+Only the above directories are mapped into the add-on container.
+If you put synced folders in any other directory (like `/root` or `/mnt`), the synced data will be deleted on container restart.

+Furthermore, note that

+- a backup of the syncthing add-on will include the `/data` directory and its contents.
+- a [*full* Home Assistant backup](https://www.home-assistant.io/common-tasks/os/#backups) will include the `/media`, `/share`, `/config`, `/ssl` and `/addons` directories and their contents.
+Create a *partial* backup to specifically exclude any of them.
+- syncing the `/backup` directory (preferably in [send only mode](https://docs.syncthing.net/users/foldertypes.html#send-only-folder)) is a simple way to automatically backup the Home Assistant backups to any of your other Syncthing devices. 😉

-# Configuration
+## Configuration

-The configuration is done via the web ui.
-Start the addon and configure it there.
+The configuration is done via the web UI.
+Start the add-on and configure it there.

 [aarch64-badge]: https://img.shields.io/badge/aarch64-yes-green.svg?style=for-the-badge